 Email us at email@example.com.

-Currently, the Duke Paralegal Studies Classroom program is only offered in Durham, NC.
+Currently, the Duke Paralegal Studies Classroom program is only offered in a virtual classroom setting.
 The program is offered in the evening and on weekends in the fall and spring of each year.
-Classes meet Monday and Wednesday, with some Thursday and Saturday classes.
+Classes meet three times a week on Mondays, Tuesdays, Wednesdays, or Thursdays as well as the occasional Saturdays.